 We are asking 25 hours help per week spread over 5 days in exchange for accommodation and all meals which are vegetarian.
 Please note that at this moment in time we do not have a large vegetable garden and often the vegetables that we buy are not organic but are from the local village shops or supermarket, but the food is always good.

-Possibility to learn building techniques, farming, gardening, landscaping, vegetarian cookery and baking skills.
+Possibility to learn building techniques, farming, gardening, landscaping, vegetarian cookery, ideas on sustainable living.

-Also volunteers can join in with regular training sessions in Chi Kung, Stretches and meditation on the farm if it interests them or listen to some of the varied electronic music my son enjoys whilst having a beer, or both !!!!!
+Opportunity to learn one of the various Qigong forms or Tai Chi or meditation techniques, if it interests them, or to listen to some of the varied electronic music my son enjoys whilst having a beer, or both !!!!!
 Probably not at the same time however.

-Some of the help is gardening type tasks. ( clearing land, raking, weeding, sything grass/ brambles etc, planting out, composting, pruning ) also sometimes things like making fences, helping out with any current building projects ,collecting rocks and logs, digging channels, brushing horses, in fact anything that we need a hand with.
-Occasionally decorating, varnishing etc. Often times tidying up and/ or finishing off previously started jobs.
+Some of the help is gardening type tasks. ( clearing land, raking, weeding, sything grass/ brambles etc, planting out, composting, pruning ) also sometimes things like making fences, helping out with any current building projects ,collecting rocks and logs, digging channels, in fact anything that we need a hand with.
+Occasionally decorating, varnishing etc. Often times tidying up and/ or finishing off previously started jobs around the land, such as collecting prunings etc.

 Volunteers are often given a few projects to complete, and/ or will help alongside either myself or Daniel on specific tasks, depending on the time of year, the tasks needing to be done and the skills of each volunteer.

 The accommodation for volunteers is in a small casita where there are 2 bedrooms that both have 2 single beds in, plus a kitchen/ dining area, a bit basic but functional and comfortable, there is an eco friendly toilet and shower close by, you will have the run of the mountainside.
 It is a beautiful place to wake up, the views are stunning.
 We live in a separate building 80metres away.
 If there are more than 2 volunteers with us at a time then the bedrooms are shared.
-There is limited electricity on the farm and internet access for volunteers is limited to specific times and only if really needed, but there are many WIFI spots at bars and cafes in the local village, and most people who stay with us come here to get away from the internet etc and if and when they need to use the internet they will walk down to the village.
+There is limited electricity on the farm and internet access for volunteers is limited to specific times and only if really needed, but there are many WIFI spots at bars and cafes in the local village, and most people who stay with us come here to get away from the internet etc, but if you need to use it for study courses etc that can be arranged.

 There is a small market in Lanjaron every Friday and the nearby village of Orgiva has a good market every Thursday.